-But limit the lemon juice, and make sure to give it a good clean afterwards, as over time the lemon will bleach the threads.
+But limit the lemon juice, and make sure to give it a good clean afterward, as over time the lemon will bleach the threads.

-As a stern tea lover I’ve had this issue more than a few times.
-Cold water works well, but if you have soda water/carbonated water that works best.
-Just poor it over, letting it bubble on the surface until its all out.
+As a stern tea lover, I’ve had this issue more than a few times.
+Coldwater works well, but if you have soda water/carbonated water that works best.
+Just pour it over, letting it bubble on the surface until its all out.

 This is actually fairly rare, normally as a result of incorrect washing, or a cleaning fluid.

 The first step is a big flat pan.
 Lay it down face up, and add ice on top.
 Let it melt, add more.
 Repeat for at least 3 days, if not a week.
 The colder you keep the project the better, so you can keep it in the fridge or freezer if you want too.
 After this, wash it in cold water only.
 Dry it so its touch dry, but not perfectly dry.
 You need to iron it, stopping any bleed happening in the future.

 Sometimes it’s just too late.
 Maybe you only noticed something weeks after it happened, or the above cleaning doesn’t work.
 It’s OK, as there are ways around it.